-To author a geoprocessing task, you typically create a geoprocessing tool using ModelBuilder or Python scripting.
-You don't have to create your own tool—you can use one of the many system tools installed with ArcGIS.
+To author a geoprocessing task, you typically create a geoprocessing tool using ModelBuilder or Python.
+You don't have to create your own tool; you can use one of the many system tools installed with ArcGIS.

-To publish a service, you need publisher or administrative access to an ArcGIS for Server installation.
+To publish a service, you need administrative access to an ArcGIS Server installation.

 Beginning at 10.4, only administrators can publish a geoprocessing service.
 To allow publishers to publish geoprocessing services, add the allowGPAndExtensionPublishingToPublishers property to the site's properties in the ArcGIS Server Administrator Directory and set the property to true.
 See Change geoprocessing service and service extension publishing privileges for details.